Universal tradeoff relation between speed, uncertainty, and dissipation in nonequilibrium stationary states: Recovering the Van't Hoff-Arrhenius law in the near equilibrium limit

-In this section, we show that near equilibrium Eq.~(\ref{eq:2}) implies that $1/\langle T_J\rangle$ is smaller or equal than the Van't Hoff-Arrhenius law Eq.~(\ref{eq:Arrh}).
-To this aim, we consider a nonequilibrium version of Kramer's model \cite{kramers1940brownian, hanggi1990reaction}.
+We show that near equilibrium Eq.~(\ref{eq:2}) implies that $1/\langle T_J\rangle$ is smaller or equal than the Van't Hoff-Arrhenius law Eq.~(\ref{eq:Arrh}).
+To this aim, we consider a nonequilibrium version of Kramers' model \cite{kramers1940brownian, hanggi1990reaction}.
 Details of the calculations can be found in the Appendices~\ref{eq:Period} and \ref{eq:Period2}.

 We consider a reaction coordinate $X\in\mathbb{R}$ that is described by the overdamped Langevin equation